 Despite this, he still accounted for 346 total yards and 3 touchdowns against Memphis in the AAC Championship Game.
 Ridder was named MVP of the Birmingham Bowl, setting program records for rushing touchdowns, touchdowns responsible for, and most points scored in a bowl game.

 Breaking records would be something that the Cincinnati QB would become accustomed to in 2020.
 Despite the uncertainty of the season, Ridder led the Bearcats to a 9-1 record.
 In doing so, he became the winningest Cincinnati QB in program history.
 As he demonstrated his athletic ability to the world, his 22 total career scores set the program record for most rushing touchdowns by a quarterback.

-Ridder played the best football of his career last season, setting career highs for completion percentage (66.2%), passing yards per attempt (8.2), rushing touchdowns (12), and rushing yards per carry (6.0).
+Ridder played the best football of his career to date in the 2020 season, setting career highs for completion rate (66.2%), passing yards per attempt (8.2), rushing touchdowns (12), and rushing yards per carry (6.0).
 He earned first-team All-AAC honors while becoming the first Cincinnati QB to be named the AAC Offensive Player of the Year.

-However, he announced his return to the program for the upcoming season, having received feedback that he was considered a fourth to sixth-round selection by the NFL.
+Nevertheless, Ridder announced his return to the Bearcats program for the 2021 season, having received feedback that he was considered a fourth-to-sixth-round selection by the NFL.
 So, after one of the most successful seasons in program history, the Cincinnati QB felt more was to come from both himself and the program.

 His decision to return to Cincinnati was vindicated.
 Ridder led the Bearcats to new heights in the college football world.
 After opening the season by completing 80% of his passes and 4 touchdowns against Miami (OH), Ridder put together a campaign that saw him set new career highs in passing yards (3,334), yards per attempt (8.6), and passing touchdowns (30).